-The AIM models are key thinking tools, used throughout the Catalysed approach, which capture the initial Analysis of an individual teachers digital capability, their Intention to change practice to enhance their skills, and a Measurement of how well they have met their personal objective.
+The AIM models are key thinking tools, used throughout the CATALYST Programme, which capture the initial Analysis of an individual teachers digital capability, their Intention to change practice to enhance their skills, and a Measurement of how well they have met their personal objective.

 The AIM models are designed to capture the human side of the APT methodology, i.e. how individuals are currently using, and how they intend to use, digital technology in teaching and learning.
 They support the alignment between pedagogy and technology by helping teachers to reflect on current practice, and design changes to practice.

 They are split into six dimensions of teaching and learning, mapped against the UK Government teachers' standards, and hence can fit into existing staff development and planning practices.They are designed to be used in three stages:

 - An Analysis stage to understand current practice

 - An Intention stage to reflect on changes to create movement along the dimensions